SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-02-no-masks-new-wave.md

-The lawsuit, apparently partially funded by Manookian's organization, chose attorneys apparently by ideology rather than experience: one was a specialist in drone law, and the other represented an organization known for spreading disiformation about COVID-19 vaccines.
+The lawsuit, apparently partially funded by Manookian's organization, chose attorneys apparently by ideology rather than experience: one was a specialist in drone law, and the other represented an organization known for spreading disinformation about COVID-19 vaccines.

 They specifically chose the plaintiffs by residency, for a chance to get into Judge Mizelle's court.

-So everything's carefully crafted to line up the ideologues like dominos, ready to be tipped.
+So everything's carefully crafted to line up the ideologues like dominoes, ready to be tipped.

 The Justice Department is appealing&hellip; _slowly._